williamkery2009/Aura-music/README.md

 # 👨‍💻 About Me

-Hi, I'm **William Kery** — a student developer from India with a strong interest in modern UI/UX, frontend engineering, and creative digital experiences.
+Hi, I'm **William Kery** — a student developer from India who enjoys building modern, visually polished, and user-focused digital experiences.

-I enjoy building visually polished interfaces, experimenting with app concepts, and learning through real-world projects.
-My focus is on creating experiences that are not only functional, but also clean, immersive, and enjoyable to use.
+I’m passionate about frontend development, UI/UX design, Android customization, and creative interfaces.
+Most of my learning comes from experimenting with projects, rebuilding ideas, and exploring how design and technology work together to create memorable experiences.

-Beyond development, I enjoy exploring design trends, Android customization, and innovative technologies that shape the future of digital products.
+I believe great software should not only function well — it should also feel smooth, intuitive, and enjoyable to use.

 ---

 <div align="center">

-## ⚡ Quick Overview
+## ⚡ Developer Profile

 </div>